kfiducia/DEFCON_SPKR_OPS/macOS.md

             - Make sure both your __Base Canvas__ and __Output Resolution__ are set to `1920x1080`
         3. Click __OK__ to exit and save the changes

-2. Download the template and images for the main track: __LINK HERE__
+2. Download the template and images for the main track: __LINK TO TEMPLATES HERE__
 3. Create a folder to house the template images, something like `~/Downloads/DEFCON_OBS/`
 4. Open your text-editor of choice, if you don't have one, you can use the built-in `TextEdit.app`
+5. Unzip the templates zip file you downloaded to the directory you specified above.
-5. Using the Find/Replace feature of your text editor, find `%PATH_VALUE%` and replace with your desired path e.g `/Users/username/Downloads/DEFCON_OBS/` - this should fix all your file paths and ready you for importing the scenes.
+6. Using the Find/Replace feature of your text editor, open the *templates.json* file you just unzipped, find `%PATH_VALUE%` and replace with your desired path e.g `/Users/username/Downloads/DEFCON_OBS/` - this should fix all your file paths and ready you for importing the scenes.
    - __NOTE:__ OBS does not seem to recognize the tilde character e.g. `~/Documents/`
-6. Unzip the templates zip file you downloaded to the directory you specified above.
 7. Open OBS and select __Import__ from the __Scene Selection__ menu.
 8. Click the the dots in the collection path to specify the JSON file inside the directory you specified earlier.
 9. Change the __Name__ if you'd like to something you will recognize like `DEFCON-SAFEMODE`